Updated February 24, 2026

 Starting out in CRE can evoke a mix of emotions—excitement, frustration, and everything in between.
 Since 2003, RETS has focused exclusively on recruiting and executive search in the CRE industry.
 If you’re thinking, Finally!
 A firm to help me break in!—well, not so fast.
 Our clients, the employers in the CRE space, rely on us to find experienced professionals.
 Unfortunately, internships, while valuable, typically don’t meet the experience requirements for our searches.

-As someone with three college-aged children (currently at USC and UCLA), I understand the struggle firsthand.
+As someone with three college-aged children (currently at Tulane and UCLA), I understand the struggle firsthand.
 I often receive emails, texts, and LinkedIn messages from friends, acquaintances, and industry contacts asking for advice or assistance in helping their children or referrals get started in CRE.
 We genuinely want to help, but balancing those requests with the demands of our clients means we have to be selective with our time.

 That’s why, after 24 years in CRE executive search, we created this resource guide to support students and young professionals eager to enter the industry.
 It’s your go-to hub for actionable tips, industry insights, and practical advice.
 We’ve already posted 3 new articles this month alone, with more on the way.
 Whether you’re a college student, recent grad, young professional, or a parent helping your child navigate next steps, this section is here to make your CRE journey a little less overwhelming and a lot more possible.